WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 <!-- md:option type:note -->

-!!! note "Lab Objective"
+!!! note "Step Objective"
-    In this lab, we will learn how to:
+    In this Step, we will learn how to:

     1. Integrate the Webex AI Bot with the Flow Builder.